-The City's Department of Environmental Health ("DEH") is the principal City a. department responsible for this Appendix.
-The Authority will provide poison control and drug consultation services including, but not limited to toxicology information and treatment recommendations to consumer and health care professionals for poisoning, consultation to the public and health care professionals and public and professional education.
-The Authority will also provide toxicological information and consultation and education to City and County of Denver regulatory agencies.

-b.
-The City will reimburse the Authority for a portion of Poison and Drug Consultation services to citizens of the City and County of Denver, and for services to City and County of Denver regulatory agencies.

-Payment Mechanism for Services to Citizens and Services to Regulatory Agencies.
-1.2 Pursuant to Section 4.1 of the Second Amended and Restated Operating Agreement, the City will purchase drug consultation services for citizens and regulatory agencies of the City.

-Each invoice shall include the following supporting documentation: the month of a. service and number of calls, and a summary list of the consultations provided during the billing period.
+- a.
+The City's Department of Environmental Health ("DEH") is the principal City department responsible for this Appendix.
+The Authority will provide poison control and drug consultation services including, but not limited to toxicology information and treatment recommendations to consumer and health care professionals for poisoning, consultation to the public and health care professionals and public and professional education. - b.
+The City will reimburse the Authority for Poison and Drug Consultation services to citizens of the City and County of Denver. - 1.2 Payment Mechanism.
+Pursuant to Section 4.1 of the Amended and Restated Operating Agreement, the City will purchase drug consultation services for citizens of the City. - a.
+Each invoice shall include the following supporting documentation: the month of service and number of calls. - b.

-b.
 This payment is characterized as a flat payment.
-The City and the Authority agree that the annual maximum payment for Fiscal Year 2018 shall be \$96,900.

-Denver Health and Hospital Authority: Rocky Mountain P oison and l Drug Consul tative Ser vices (RI MPDC)

-Year 2018 Budget Final

-Supplies &

-Cost Center Personnel Services Capital TOTAL

-RMPDC 96,900 - 96,900

-TOTAL RMPDC 96,900 - - 96,900

-1.3 Specific Time Frame for Performance.
-Services provided by the Rocky Mountain Poison and Drug Consultation Center are Core Services as defined in the Operating Agreement.
+The City and the Authority agree that the annual maximum payment for Fiscal Year 2017 shall be \$96,900.
+The calculation is shown below. - 1.3 Specific Time Frame for Performance.
+Services provided by the Rocky Mountain Poison and Drug Consultation Center are core services as defined in the Operating Agreement.

+- a.
 Telephone lines will be answered within six rings.
-The Poison Center will answer a. phones 24 hours a day, 365 days a year.

-b.
-Physicians will respond to complicated, difficult or unusual cases within 10 minutes of page.

-c.
-The Center will maintain certification by the American Association of Poison Control Centers.

-d.
-The Center will provide public education in the Denver Metro Area.
+The Poison Center will answer phones 24 hours a day, 365 days a year. - b.
+Physicians will respond to complicated, difficult or unusual cases within 10 minutes of page. - c.
+The Center will maintain certification by the American Association of Poison Control Centers. - d.
+The Center will provide public education in the Denver Metro Area. - e.

-e.
 The Rocky Mountain Drug Consultation Center will answer telephone calls within six rings during working hours 8:00 a.m. to 4:30 p.m., Mountain Time.